 Answered November 05 2019

 A fault tree analysis shows maintenance team members a visual representation of how a problem occurred and the potential pathways that led to the main failure event.

 Picture a challenge, issue, or problem that has been plaguing you or your work for the past week, month, or even a year.
 Maybe it’s a leaking tap, a flashing fluorescent light bulb, or a machine that hasn’t been quite up to scratch for some time.

 Most people would honestly like to know what is going on.
 It would be nice to fix these problems now.
 But for some reason, no one gets around to it until disaster strikes.

 That’s where a fault tree analysis comes into play.

-Fault tree analysis is a systematic approach of identifying the main cause of an event, such as a failure event, with the use of a fault tree diagram.
+Fault tree analysis is a systematic approach of identifying the main cause of an event, with the use of a fault tree diagram.
 It can also be viewed as a framework that guides you to a systematic transformation of available information into a concrete plan of action.

 Why use fault tree analysis?

 New processes are generally regarded with suspicion, particularly when the system in question already works.
 What’s the main reason companies should use a fault tree analysis?